GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 ![Screenshot of the Chrome DevTools Inspect Element tooltip.](./inspect-element.jpg)

-I personally live with low-vision and am embarrassed to say I'm that person who always zooms in on sites, their DevTools, and terminal.
+I personally live with low vision and am embarrassed to say I'm that person who always zooms in on sites, their DevTools, and terminal.
 While supporting zoom is almost never at the top of anyone's list, optimizing for low-vision users is always appreciated… 🤓